-You’ve heard of work orders, but maybe you think they’re for large businesses or maybe you don’t really understand the purpose and how they can help your residential cleaning business.
+You’ve heard of work orders, but maybe you think they’re for large businesses or maybe you don’t really understand the purpose and how they can help your house cleaning business.

 In this post, you’ll learn:

-- Why work orders are a business best practice
+Why cleaning work orders are a business best practice

 Work orders are a necessity as a best practice for running a professional cleaning service, even if you’re the only person doing the work.